fzd370/PlatePallete2.0/README.md

 ## About

-Forkify Recipe App is a powerful and user-friendly web application that allows users to search for recipes from various sources, save their favorite recipes, and create personalized shopping lists.
+PlatePalette Recipe App is a powerful and user-friendly web application that allows users to search for recipes from various sources, save their favorite recipes, and create personalized shopping lists.
 It simplifies the process of finding and organizing recipes, making it convenient for users to plan their meals and manage their ingredients.

 ## Features